 After you finish configuring the global cluster but before you put it into production, use the Oracle Explorer utility to record baseline information about the cluster.
 This data can be used if you need to troubleshoot the cluster in the future.

-2. Install the Oracle Explorer software if it is not already installed.
+- 1. Assume the root role. - 2.
+Install the Oracle Explorer software if it is not already installed.